Skip to content

 First, draw a filled rectangle on the screen - leave a 4 pixel boarder at the end of the screen.
 Note that the getWidth() and getHeight() method are used to get the devices screen size.

-// fill a rectangle on the screen that has a 4 pixel board
+// Fill a rectangle on the screen that has a 4 pixel board

 Centered Text

 The next part of our graphic is a message centered in the drawn rectangle.
 To do the centering, the current font is accessed from the device, and the size of a character in the font is used to calculate the text position on the screen.
+Once the position is determined, the message is drawn on the display in black (0 for a color value).

 String hello = "hello"; // our message

-int x0 = (myOLED.getWidth() - pFont->width * hello.length())/2;
+int x0 = (myOLED.getWidth() - myOLED.getStringWidth(hello)) / 2;

-int y0 = (myOLED.getHeight() - pFont->height)/2;
+int y0 = (myOLED.getHeight() - myOLED.getStringHeight(hello)) / 2;

 // Draw the text - color of black (0)